Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Discussion

 \section{Discussion}

-The presence of intercurrent events has posed challenges in the statistical analysis for clinical trials with time-to-event outcomes.
+The presence of intercurrent events poses challenges in the statistical analysis of clinical trials with time-to-event outcomes.
 In this paper, we construct the causal estimands and provide their estimators under the five strategies in ICH E9 (R1) addendum.
-The treatment effect is depicted by a time-varying treatment effect curve and hypothesis tests.
-From the causal inference perspective, these strategies address different scientific questions and may require different data to investigate.
-As highlighted in the addendum, appropriate choices of strategies depend on the specific scientific question that practitioners aim to answer.
-Some strategies may be hard to interpret or guide practitioners in clinical practice.
+The treatment effect is illustrated by a time-varying treatment effect curve, which contrasts the cumulative incidence functions associated with active treatment and placebo.
+From a causal inference perspective, these strategies address different scientific questions and may require different data to investigate them.
+As highlighted in the addendum, the choice of strategy depends on the specific scientific question that practitioners aim to answer.
+Some strategies may be challenging to interpret or guide practitioners in clinical practice.
 For example, the hypothetical strategy invisions a hypothetical scenario instead of directly exploring association using observed data, and the principal stratum strategy defines a causal effect in an unidentified target population.
 Therefore, drawing a meaningful causal conclusion requires discussion between statisticians and clinicians.
-From the regulatory perspective, the effectiveness of a drug can be reported from the estimated treatment effects at selected time points with variance and $p$-value under a specific strategy.
+From a regulatory perspective, the effectiveness of a drug can be reported based on estimated treatment effects at selected time points, along with standard errors and $p$-values, under a specific strategy.